-The reduced probability of conflict among the hegemonic powers has developed lock step with numerous smaller nations' rising interest in weapons of mass destruction and missile development.
-This phenomenon, accompanied by a greater sense of unpredictability, is one of many reasons for Canada's support for defence initiatives that increase continental security.
-The concept of missile defence of a nation is not revolutionary, nor has it historically been used to threaten other states.
+development.
+This phenomenon ushered by a greater sense of unpredictability is one of many reasons for Canada's support for defence initiatives that increase continental security.
+The concept of missile defence of a nation is neither revolutionary nor has it historically been used to threaten other states.
 For decades, Russia has been operating its own version of NMD without provoking the West or its neighbours.
 Similarly, Israel recently deployed a missile defence system to defend against threats within the Middle East without repercussion.
 Lastly, during discussions with NATO officials in February 2001, Russia's Defence Minister suggested a mobile European missile defence system dubbed "Euro-Pro", for European and Russian defence against the strategic threat from rogue nations.
 Russia's proposal indicates that the ABM treaty, while relevant during the Cold War, will need revising in order to reflect the current global strategic and political climate.
-Therefore, it is evident that minor changes to include mobile or con-tinental systems may be supported in the fu-ture by both the US and Russia.
+Therefore, it is evident that minor changes to include mobile or continental systems may be supported in the future by both the US and Russia.

 According to the Federation of American Scientists, the US does not need Canada for NMD from a geographic perspective.
-However, it is imperative that the US gain Canada's political support for NMD in order to persuade other countries like South Korea or Japan to join in the initiative, and Russia and China not to oppose it.
-The US formal-ized the National Missile Defence Act on 23 July 1999, stating its intention to deploy NMD "as soon as technologically possible."40 Hav-ing said that, Canada has not been asked to participate in NMD.
-However, the question is inevitable since it is envisioned that NMD will become integrated with NORAD's infrastructure and battle management procedures in which Canada is intimately involved.
-The consolidation will give release authority for NMD to the CINC NORAD and in his absence DCINC NORAD, a Canadian.
+However, it is imperative that the US gain Canada's political support for NMD in order to persuade other countries like South Korea or Japan to join in the initiative, and Russia and China not to oppose it.39 The US formalized the National Missile Defense Act on 23 July 1999, stating its intention to deploy NMD "as soon as technologically possible."40 Having said that, Canada has not been asked to participate in NMD.
+However, the question is inevitable since it is envisioned that NMD will become integrated with